invfin/backend/README.md

 6. [ ] Add random prize
 7. [ ] Improve tests
 8. [ ] Switch to SPA for some parts (MPA)
+9. [ ] Refactor CompaniesDataManagement to separate componenets correctly
+10. [ ] Create interface for a company model to set his statements

 ## Possibles TODO
 1. [ ] Stop using yfinance